Internal transcribed spacer: Organization

 In bacteria and archaea, the ITS occurs in one to several copies, as do the flanking 16S and 23S genes.
 When there are multiple copies, these do not occur adjacent to one another.
 Rather, they occur in discrete locations in the circular chromosome.
 It is not uncommon in bacteria to carry tRNA genes in the ITS.

 In eukaryotes, genes encoding ribosomal RNA and spacers occur in tandem repeats that are thousands of copies long, each separated by regions of non-transcribed DNA termed intergenic spacer (IGS) or non-transcribed spacer (NTS).

 Each eukaryotic ribosomal cluster contains the 5' external transcribed spacer (5' ETS), the 18S rRNA gene, the ITS1, the 5.8S rRNA gene, the ITS2, the 26S or 28S rRNA gene, and finally the 3' ETS.

 During rRNA maturation, ETS and ITS pieces are excised.
 As non-functional by-products of this maturation, they are rapidly degraded.

-Use in phylogenetic inference
+Use in molecular phylogeny

 Sequence comparison of the eukaryotic ITS regions is widely used in taxonomy and molecular phylogeny because of several favorable properties: